arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ```
 <!--- KNIT example-option-13.kt -->

-Similarly, this same pattern is applicable to `Option` as well as other data types such as `Either` which is covered in other sections.
+Similarly, this same pattern applies to `Option` and other data types such as `Either`, which is covered in other sections.

 :::tip Seamlessly mix
-The `Option` DSL can seamlessly be mixed with _nullable types_ by using `ensureNotNull`.
+The `Option` DSL can seamlessly be mixed with _nullable types_ using `ensureNotNull`.
 :::

 <!--- INCLUDE